Day 1: Yarmouth

 Spend some time this morning exploring Annapolis Royal which contains over 150 heritage buildings including the oldest wooden house in Canada.
 Take time to visit Fort Anne National Historic Site, and see the impressive Heritage Tapestry which depicts 400 years of the area’s history and the Annapolis Royal Historic Gardens with theme gardens and displays reflecting the history of the area.

 Visit Port Royal National Historic Site, one of the most historically important sites in North America.
-The Port Royal Habitation was the earliest European settlement in North America north of Florida, built in 1605 by Sieur de Monts as a colony and fur-trading post.
+The Port Royal Habitation was the earliest permanent European settlement in North America north of Florida, built in 1605 by Sieur de Monts as a colony and fur-trading post.
 Inside the "Habitation", costumed interpreters bring to life the hard daily existence of these early adventurers in the New World.

 Your journey continues through the beautiful Annapolis Valley where the orchards and rolling farmlands comprise one of the most celebrated apple-growing regions in the world and a trip through this region during apple blossom time (late May / early June) is memorable.